stackevo/spudreq/draft-trammell-stackevo-spud-req.md

-A number of efforts to create new transport protocols or experiment with new network behaviors have been built on top of UDP, as it traverses firewalls and other middleboxes more commonly than new protocols do.
+A number of efforts to create new transport protocols or experiment with new network behaviors have been built on top of UDP, as it traverses firewalls and other middleboxes more readily than new protocols do.
 Each such effort must, however, either manage its flows within common middlebox assumptions for UDP or train the  middleboxes on the new protocol (thus losing the benefit of using UDP).
 A common Substrate Protocol for User Datagrams (SPUD) would allow each effort